Make a complaint

 While we respect the right of supporters, service users and stakeholders to register their complaint with external organisations, we do request that our internal systems are exhausted before any external channels are used.

-- it is simple to contact us – complaints can be received verbally, by telephone, electronically or by letter
+- It is simple to contact us – complaints can be received via any medium, including verbally, by telephone, electronically, via video relay service or in writing.

 How can I make a complaint?